USS Niagara Falls: 1991–1994

 While returning from the Gulf War and enjoying a liberty call at Phuket, Thailand, when the volcano Mount Pinatubo erupted in the Philippines.
-Niagara Falls duty crews loaded some stores at Phuket and while ending the liberty port call early, proceeded to Singapore to load additional supplies, and steamed to Subic Bay, Philippines to offload food and stores for the relief and recovery effort, named Operation Fiery Vigil.
+Niagara Falls duty crews loaded some stores at Phuket and while ending the liberty port call early, proceeded to Singapore to load additional supplies, and steamed to Subic Bay to offload food and stores for the relief and recovery effort, named Operation Fiery Vigil.
 Even arriving in Subic Bay some days after the main eruption, Niagara Falls was quickly covered in layer of ash reminiscent of a heavy snowfall.
 Five crewmen were left in Phuket and rejoined the ship at her home port in Guam.

 Late 1991 to early 1992 the ship entered drydock for refit and overhaul.
 This saw the upgrade to refueling station capacities by adding an "arm" to one of the ship's "M" Frames.

 In the spring and summer of 1992, the ship took a mini-Westpac cruise of the south-west Asian ports of Singapore, Hong Kong and Japan.

 On 19 September 1992 while transiting the Malacca Strait near Medan, Indonesia the ship responded to distress calls from the collision of the oil tanker Nagasaki Spirit and container ship Ocean Blessing.
 The Niagara Falls was the first ship on the scene, using her helicopters to search the waters for survivors and crew to secure the wrecked ships and body recovery.

 In August 1992, Typhoon Omar swept through the island of Guam.
 The ship was down for service to main gear and was unable to go to sea.
 The ship was torn from its mooring lines and swept across the main harbor, hitting a refueling barge and ultimately running aground on the lagoon's shallow shore.
 The damage to the ship was minimal, however her sister-ship, White Plains, was torn from its mooring lines and ran aground on hard coral beach in Apra Harbor.

 Once made operational, Niagara Falls sailed to the Yokosuka Naval Base's shipyard for further repairs and trials.
-The ship return to Guam in early September to load its stores for its next deployment.
+The ship returned to Guam in early September to load its stores for its next deployment.
 The ship left late September 1992 for the Persian Gulf.